San Juan Mountain Skyway + ADD NEW ROUTE

 This route is a loop so you can start anywhere on the loop and take the loop in either direction but my description below in the "roadside amenities" section describes the route starting in Ridgway, CO and ending in Telluride.
 Following my recommended route you start in Ridgway on Rte.
 62 heading east and immediately get on Rte.
 550. Take that road south all the way to Durango.
 From Durango, get on Rte.
 160 heading west towards Mesa Verde National Park and the town of Cortez.
 Before you get to Cortez, you need to turn north on Rte 145 and that will take you all the way up to Telluride.
 You'll definitely want to stop in Telluride and take a look around, stretch the legs, grab some chow, and gas up.
 Once you get back on 145 continuing north, you'll want to head up to Placerville at which point you need to get on the road you started, 62, and take it east all the way back to the starting point of Ridgway, CO.
 A spectacular 225 mile loop!!

 This ride will take you through arguably the most beautiful sections of the Rocky Mountains as you follow a circular path through southwestern Colorado.
 You will pass through historic mining towns, national parks and forests and world-class ski resort areas.
 On this trip you will see the San Juan Mountains, home to many of Colorado's elite group of 14,000 foot mountain peeks.
 Along the way you will see red-rock canyons, lush river valleys, hot springs and majestic mountain peaks and an area known as the 'Switzerland of America.'
-Bottom line is BRING LOTS OF FILM ON THIS TRIP!!!.
+Bottom line is GET READY TO BE TAKING A LOT OF PHOTOS ON THIS TRIP!!!.

 Timing your trip to see the Aspens in their fall glory will make this trip even more special.
 These lovely Aspen groves provide a heavenly blanket of golden hues along the Uncompahgre Gorge.